 With the Luminor 1950 Chrono Monopulsante 8 Days Oro Rosa PAM 344, Panerai made yet another significant step towards becoming a full-blown Manufacture capable of making both cases and movements in-house.
 The 2010 model extended the range of chronographs powered by their hand-wound Calibre P.2004 that was introduced back in 2006 to power the then-future “complication” timekeepers.

 While the last year’s Luminor 1950 8 Days Rattrapante (PAM 319) featured the exclusive Calibre P.2006/3 hand-wound movement, this one has a more modest Calibre P.2004 ticking inside its generous (to say the least) 44 millimeter case.

 Although the movement is capable of also displaying a second time-zone to make life easier for frequent travelers, this particular version of the mechanism is limited to just a 30-minute chronograph with a central seconds hand and a circular power reserve indicator.

 Made of 18-karat brushed rose gold, the oversized case sports the signature “cushion” shape with a nicely polished round bezel and the inevitable patented (or is it still patent-pending?) locking crown guard.

-The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with a thumb of your right hand.
-Well, even if you are a leftie, there will be no problem with starting and stopping the chrono with your left index finger!
+The only push-piece that operates the chronograph function is located at 8 o’clock, making it easier to start and stop the chronograph with the thumb of your right hand.
+Well, even if you are a leftie, there will be no problem with starting and stopping the chronograph with your left index finger!

 According to the company, the PAM 344 will be available soon in a limited run of only 150 copies: a number, which seems to be justified, since the Chrono Monopulsante is going to be offered at a base price of around $40,000.
 Presented at the SIHH 2010, the PAM344 will go on sale around the world later this year.